 How to make the youngest Boy Scout look like an ex...

 The Pedestal Buttress is a 50 foot high buttress containing arount 20 very good climbs that are easily accessed.
 Routes like Birch Tree Crack (5.8) and Upper Diagonal (5.9) see a lot of traffic, and there's even a two-pitch climb, The Pedestal (5.4), that's great for practicing a lead traverse.
 This is another wall that will fill up by 9am on the weekends, so get here early.

 To get to the Pedestal Buttress hike the CCC Trail to "T" in the trail at The Monster.
 Turn left at The Monster and continue up (northwest) until you reach a second "T".
 Straight ahead is Pedestal Buttress.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pedestal Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pedestal Buttress:

 Featured Route For Pedestal Buttress